Space Station Freedom: Station program placed on hold

 Underestimates by NASA of the station program's cost and unwillingness by the U.S. Congress to appropriate funding for the space station resulted in delays of Freedom's design and construction; it was regularly redesigned and re-scoped.
 Between 1984 and 1993 it went through seven major re-designs, losing capacity and capabilities each time.
 Rather than being completed in a decade, as Reagan had predicted, Freedom was never built, and no Shuttle launches were made as part of the program.

+The program was managed from NASA Headquarters and a dedicated Level II program office in Reston, Virginia.
+Key program leadership during the 1989–1993 period included Arnold Aldrich as Associate Administrator for Space Systems Development, Richard Kohrs as Space Station Program Director, and Robert W. Moorehead as Deputy Director for Integration and Operations.
+At the center level, Aaron Cohen served as Johnson Space Center Director and Jack Boykin managed Work Package 2 at JSC.

 By 1993, Freedom was politically unviable; the administration had changed, and Congress was tiring of paying yet more money into the station program.
 In addition, there were open questions over the need for the station.
 Redesigns had cut most of the science capacity by this point, and the Space Race had ended in 1975 with the Apollo-Soyuz Test Project.
-NASA presented several options to President Clinton, but even the most limited of these was still seen as too expensive.
+NASA presented several options to President Bill Clinton, but even the most limited of these was still seen as too expensive.
 In June 1993, an amendment to remove space station funding from NASA's appropriations bill failed by one vote in the House of Representatives.
 That October, a meeting between NASA and the Russian Space Agency agreed to the merger of the projects into what would become the International Space Station.
 The merger of the project faced opposition by representatives such as Tim Roemer who feared Russia would break the Missile Technology Control Regime agreement and felt the program was far too costly.
 Proposed bills did not pass Congress.